Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Step 5 – Set Up Automated Synchronization Triggers

 Next, click on the “Triggers” tab.
-This screen lets you create triggers that decide which items are shared by the connection.
 The triggers are written in the work item query language or WIQL for Azure DevOps and in JQL (Jira Query Language) for Jira.

 Note: The “Triggers” tab for Visual Mode connections can be accessed by clicking the left submenu in the “Exalate” app.